Former KGB Spy Says Donald Trump Was Groomed As Russian Asset Since 1980s, Narcissism Made Him Perfect Target

 The real estate mogul would go on to echo sentiments that were sympathetic to Russia, including taking out full-page advertisements in major newspapers that criticized American defense policy and spoke out against NATO, the defense agreement that had long been opposed by Russia as it was seen as a check on the country's power.

-The allegations echoed some claims in a dossier compiled during the 2016 presidential race that detailed a number of contacts between members of his campaign and Russia, and also claimed that Trump had long been seen as an asset for Russia.
+The allegations echoed some claims in a dossier compiled during the 2016 presidential race that detailed a number of contacts between members of his campaign and Russia and also claimed that Trump had long been seen as an asset for the country.

-Though Trump denied all of the allegations and said that the dossier was a politically motivated attack against him, critics continued to scrutinize Trump for his close ties to Russia and President Vladimir Putin, accusing him of failing to push back on the country’s interference in the 2016 election and allegations that the country paid bounties to Afghan militants for killing U.S. soldiers stationed there.
+Though Trump denied all of the allegations and said that the dossier was a politically motivated attack against him, critics continued to scrutinize him for his close ties to Russia and President Vladimir Putin.
+They accused him of failing to push back on the nation's interference in the 2016 election and allegations that the country paid bounties to Afghan militants for killing U.S. soldiers stationed there.
 He was also criticized for holding a series of closed-door meetings with Putin and going to great lengths to keep the subject of the talks secret, even reportedly taking notes from an interpreter.